 Now, this may sound like a huge range, but there are plenty of variables associated with the construction of a guitar.
 Since electric guitars come in all sorts of different shapes and sizes, the guitar weight tends to vary drastically.

-In this article, you’re going to learn all the different factors that contribute to the electric guitar weight, as well as how it affects the guitar in terms of sound and playability.
+In this article, you’re going to learn everything you need to know about guitar weight all the different factors that contribute to electric guitar weight.
+You’ll also learn how it affects the guitar in terms of sound and playability.